urbit/docs/arvo/eyre/external-api-ref.md

 data: {"ok":"ok","id":1,"response":"poke"}
 ```

-If you're working with Javascript in the browser context you'll handle these with an EventSource object.
+If you're working with Javascript in the browser context you'll handle these with an EventSource object or by using fetch and ReadableStream.
 If you're using another language, there'll likely be a library available to handle SSEs.

 When you're finished with a channel, you can send Eyre a [delete action](#delete-channel) to close it.